-Terms of Success Part II: The Real Dangers of Hydrostatic Pressure
+Terms of Success Part I: The Real Dangers of Hydrostatic Pressure

 Concrete can be a problem when we do not comprehend the fundamental construction terms related to its installation.
-In Part One, we examined the difference between concrete curing and drying (Clarifying your Understanding-Resolve your Floor).
 Contractors also tend to misuse the term, hydrostatic pressure, to describe the dangers of moisture.
 High relative humidity (RH) levels and hydrostatic pressure can both ruin floors.
 However, contractors overestimate and overuse the words hydrostatic pressure when discussing flooring failures.

 Concrete starts to form and strengthen after the cement and other ingredients are mixed with the water.
 Curing leads to a floor whose strength is defined by adequate compressive strength, which is achieved with time, allowing for the chemical reaction called hydration to properly occur.
 Drying allows moisture vapors to migrate to the surface and evaporate from concrete.
 Having conditions, within the building, that are conducive for drying, helps to expedite the process.